kirollos-Magdy1/e-commerce-api/readme.md

 1. rename `.env.example` file to `.env`
 1. run `npm i` followed by `npm start`
 1. import `ecommerce.postman_collection.json` file into `postman`
-1. for recieving emails, haed into [Ethereal](https://ethereal.email/) and login with the given testing account credintials in the `.env`
+1. for recieving emails, haed into [Ethereal](https://ethereal.email/) and login with the given testing account credintials in the `.env.example`

 ---